KevJohBer/The-Coffee-Spot/README.md

 * As a user, once I have chosen what product I am ordering, I can create an order by filling out the details.
 I can also cancel the order while it is active.
 * As a user I can view previous orders that I have made when viewing my profile page.
 * As a user I can view the current subscriptions that I have active by viewing my progile page.
-* As a user I can view my invoices to see how much I am paying.

 ### User Experience Goals